Polarization properties of synchrotron sources from simulations of relativistic magnetohydrodynamic turbulence

 \section{Relativistic 3D MHD turbulence simulations}

-The ideal, special relativistic MHD equations are solved using the novel GPU-accelerated version of the \texttt{ECHO} code \citep{DelZanna2007}.
-We refer to \cite{DelZanna2024} for both the description of the system of equations, and for the acceleration strategies, based on the simple exploitation of the \emph{Standard Language Parallelism} capabilities of modern \texttt{FORTRAN} and the \emph{Unified Memory} paradigm of the NVIDIA compiler.
-Performances like speed-up of GPUs over CPUs (up to $\times\, 38$, according to our latest estimates), strong and weak scaling, as tested on the Leonardo supercomputer at CINECA (Bologna, Italy), where also the simulations described here are run, are reported too.
+The ideal, special relativistic MHD equations were solved using the novel GPU-accelerated version of the \texttt{ECHO} code \citep{DelZanna2007}.
+We refer to \cite{DelZanna2024} for both the description of the system of equations, and for the acceleration strategies, based on the simple exploitation of the ``Standard Language Parallelism'' capabilities of modern \texttt{FORTRAN} and the ``Unified Memory'' paradigm of the NVIDIA compiler.
+Performances such as the speedup of GPUs over CPUs (up to $\times\, 38$, according to our latest estimates), and strong and weak scaling, are reported too.
+These were tested on the Leonardo supercomputer at CINECA (Bologna, Italy), where the simulations described here were also run.

-In the remainder of the paper we will assume a Minkowskian flat spacetime and Cartesian coordinates.
-The numerical domain will be a periodic, cubic box with size $(2\pi)^3$, where all lengths (and the coordinates $\bm{x}$) are thus normalized against a generic spatial dimension $L=1$.
-We will also let $c=1$ and absorb the factor $1/\sqrt{4\pi}$ in the definition of the electromagnetic field, as usually assumed in relativistic MHD codes.
+In the remainder of the paper we assume a Minkowskian flat spacetime and Cartesian coordinates.
+The numerical domain is a periodic, cubic box with size $(2\pi)^3$, where all lengths (and the coordinates $\bm{x}$) are thus normalized against a generic spatial dimension, $L=1$.
+We also let $c=1$ and absorb the factor $1/\sqrt{4\pi}$ in the definition of the electromagnetic field, as is usually assumed in relativistic MHD codes.